Brightprof/sql_retail_sale/README.md

 ORDER BY SUM(total_sale) DESC
 ```

-9. **Write a SQL query to find the number of unique customers who purchased items from each category.**:
+** 9. Write a SQL query to find the number of unique customers who purchased items from each category.**:
 ```sql
 SELECT
 category,